Start My Answer

 Sued for Unauthorized Charges

-If you never authorized the charges, you are not responsible for the for them.
+If you never authorized the charges, you are not responsible for them.
 Period.
 The only exception is if you are a co-signer on someone else's account and that person made the charges.

 Sued for Fees not Included in the Contract